AreaLayer/HashPool/README.md

-# HashPool
+# HashPool :miner:

 Efficient software for Miners and Pools

 # How works?

-The software helps miners and pool find hash easily
+The software helps miners and pool modify the key performance parameters of the hashboard using API